jezze/fudge/README.md

 solution to every use case so a user can chose to implement things differently if they wish.

+Each program has a channel which it uses to read messages from it's mailbox.
+For each type of message a program can register a callback that will be run when a message of a certain type appears.
+Messages without a registered callback will be dropped.
+By default the system has callbacks for MAIN, TERM and REDIRECT messages but these can be overriden.
+It is possible to poll messages manually from the channel, either from a certain sender or of a certain type.
+Anything that falls outside of that will be automatically dispatched to the default registered callbacks.
+It is also possible to dispatch a message manually.

 ## Building a cross compiler

 In order to compile Fudge for x86 we need to have a cross-compiler.
 Building a